sguzunov/docs/docs/connectors/02_ms-office/05_word-connector/01_javascript/word-guide.md

 ## Introduction

-The Glue42 Word Connector allows applications to use MS Word as a document editor.
-The application sends document text and images to Word in the form of HTML, so that the user may edit it using a familiar tool.
-When the user saves the changes, a new HTML document is created and sent back to the application to display and/or store in the backend where it can be properly secured and audited.
+The Glue42 Word Connector allows apps to use MS Word as a document editor.
+The app sends document text and images to Word in the form of HTML, so that the user may edit it using a familiar tool.
+When the user saves the changes, a new HTML document is created and sent back to the app to display and/or store in the backend where it can be properly secured and audited.

 Summary of features:

-- The HTML document is sent to the application every time the user saves the document.
+- The HTML document is sent to the app every time the user saves the document.
 - Images may be embedded within the document HTML, as long as they are in one of the following formats: `PNG`, `ICO`, `BMP`, or `JPEG`.
-- Embedded objects, such as images, charts and spreadsheets can be added to the Word document, but these will be converted to inline HTML images before they are returned to the application.
+- Embedded objects, such as images, charts and spreadsheets can be added to the Word document, but these will be converted to inline HTML images before they are returned to the app.
 The original objects can be preserved in Microsoft `DOCX` format, however, and can be saved to the backend so the user can edit the document later.
 - Documents are created in the folder `%APPDATA%\Tick42\GlueWordPad\Files` (configurable).

 ## Initialization

-As shown in the [Set Up Your Application](../../set-up-your-application/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`word`](../../../../reference/glue4office/latest/word/index.html) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:
+As shown in the [Set Up Your App](../../set-up-your-app/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`word`](../../../../reference/glue4office/latest/word/index.html) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:

 ```javascript
 const config = {